Brock Citizen

-The Brock Citizen is a weekly, community newspaper in Cannington, Ontario, Canada, that was established in 1996 combining the Beaverton Express, the Cannington Gleamer and Sunderland Sun newspapers.
+The Brock Citizen is a weekly community newspaper in Cannington, Ontario, Canada, that was established in 1996 combining the Beaverton Express, the Cannington Gleamer and Sunderland Sun.
 It is one of three newspapers in the Kawartha Division of Metroland Media Group, a subsidiary of Torstar which publishes newspapers across Ontario.

-The Brock Citizen has a circulation reaching 5,600 homes.
-The current publisher is Dana Robbins, and the editor-in-chief is Marcus Tully.
+It has a circulation reaching 5,600 homes.

-The Citizen serves Beaverton, Cannington and Sunderland and surrounding area.
-While the paper is delivered on Thursdays, any breaking news is posted any day online.
+In 2020, its online presence merged with the Uxbridge Times-Journal.
+Metroland folded the printed edition in September 2023.

 Old issues of the Brock Citizen ranging from 1996 to 2000 are available at the Cannington Public Library.
 Some issues are available on microfilm as well.